-Workers comp, in essence, is a benefit you get when you’re hurt while at work.
+Workers comp, in essence, is a benefit you get for any sickness or injury you got while at work.
 In most states, this will be paid by a private insurance company that your employer took out the policy from.
 But the rates and terms are heavily regulated by state laws and statutes.

 Since workers comp is administered on a state level, the eligibility requirements can vary.
-But in general, you can only claim workers’ compensation if your injury is work-related.
+But in general, you can only claim workers compensation if your injury or sickness is work-related.
 Some states also require that your injury must be the fault of your employer.
 Though if you live in states like Florida, you can claim workers comp regardless of who’s at fault.